The Ring-Necked Pheasant

 Males are thirty to thirty six inches long (this includes a long tail that may reach twenty one inches in length), with an average wingspan of thirty two inches.
 The head and neck are strikingly iridescent green-blue or purple with a white collar that separates the head and neck region from the rest of the body.
 On the face there is a bright patch of red skin on the cheeks and around the eyes, forming red wattles below the eyes.
 Iridescent greenish ear tufts grow on the sides of the head.
 The overall body color is an iridescent bronze, mottled with brown, black, white and green markings.
 The long reddish brown tail has dark barring across the feathers.
 The male has a short spur on the rear of the foot.
 The female or hen, is, overall, a mottled brown, lacking the bright colors of the male.
 Her average length is twenty one to twenty four inches with an eleven- to twelve-inch yellow brown tail.

-The ring-necked pheasant, which became the state bird of South Dakota, is commonly found in agriculture farmlands with crops of corn, wheat, oats, barley or hay, or areas with grasslands mixed with small woodlands.
+The ring-necked pheasant, which became the state bird of South Dakota, is commonly found in agricultural farmlands with crops of corn, wheat, oats, barley or hay, or areas with grasslands mixed with small woodlands.
 The bird also inhabits wetlands with suitable dry microsites.

 Pheasants feed about an hour after sunrise.
-They consume mostly plant foods such as waste grains or seeds, corn, wheat, oats and barley, weed seeds and wild berries; but they will also eat large insects like grasshoppers, crickets, caterpillars of gypsy and browntail moths.
+They consume mostly plant foods such as waste grains or seeds, corn, wheat, oats and barley, weed seeds and wild berries; but they will also eat large insects like grasshoppers, crickets, and caterpillars of gypsy and browntail moths.
 They will even eat mice or snails.

 Courtship may start in February or March and last until August.
 Males call loudly, like a domestic rooster, to attract mates and define territories.
 Males strut before females with their ear tuft feathers raised and their red facial skin around the eyes engorged and prominent.
 Males defend territories (which average a few acres in size) from intruders, at times ending up in heated battles.
 The successful male is often polygynous.
 He may mate with several hens, which select their nest sites within the male's crowing area.